NextCapital/nextcapital-client-demo/README.md

 Ample documentation on webpack, babel, React.
 JSX, etc... exists elsewhere online if needed.

-## Important Notes

-Real-life applications should never display a NextCapital-specific login page or use credential login to authenticate to NextCapital.

 ## Have questions?

-Feel free to ask.
+Feel free to ask!
 We will be glad to answer any question.

 Please first reference our documentation.
 We've also added helpful in-code documentation throughout this codebase.

 ## NOTICE

-Copyright (c) 2021 NextCapital Group.
+Copyright (c) 2025 Goldman Sachs Asset Management.
 All Rights Reserved.